 - The user is prompted to navigate to the properties of the service we’re trying to enable.

 - The user is prompted to enable the selected service.

 - To make the user unknowingly approve the service’s permissions: He is tricked into clicking “the eye”, which is in fact the unobscured left part of the “OK” (approval) button.

-To fully protect your device, it is advised to use an updated version of Android, download only apps from trusted sources, such as the Google Play Store, and run an updated version of a Mobile Threat Defense solution.
+To fully protect your device from an accessibility clickjacking attack, it is advised to use an updated version of Android, download only apps from trusted sources, such as the Google Play Store, and run an updated version of a Mobile Threat Defense solution.

 Note that Marshmallow (6.x) takes an additional precaution against this type of attack by requiring the user to manually and specifically allow an app to create a system overlay by changing permissions in Settings -> Apps -> Draw over apps settings.
 So although Marshmallow may still be vulnerable by utilizing social engineering, it is more difficult to exploit.